Deducteam/hol2dk/README.md

 provide data for other libraries.

-While it takes only a few minutes to check the Dedukti output, it takes hours for Coq and require too much memory for Lambdapi.
+While it takes only a few minutes to check the Dedukti output, it currently takes hours for Coq and require too much memory for Lambdapi.

 While it is possible to translate all HOL-Light proofs to Coq, the translated proofs may not be directly usable by Coq users because